 Cooking with haskap by Loretta Bors and Lily Sawatzky.
 What to do with this delicious fruit other than eat them fresh.
 Most recipies were developed by the authors and all were tested.
 This book is being turned into an e-book but is not yet available.
-If you have a recipie for haskap, contact Loretta and she may include it in the next edition.
+If you have a recipie for haskap, contact Bob and it might be the next edition.
 If you own a haskap farm, the authors would be quite happy to list your website or contact info near your sub,itted recipie.
 The Authors have been donating 10% of the proceeds to the USASK Fruit Program.

 |Cooking with Cherries from the Prairies has won the prestigious Gourmand award for "Best Fund Raising, Charity and Community Cookbook in Canada-English"The new cherry cookbook can be ordered from the University of Saskatchewan bookstore.

 Click HERE to order your copy.It is also available from the following locations around Saskatoon:

 U of S Bookstore

 Out of Print Dwarf Sour Cherries: A Guide for Commercial Production

 Dwarf Sour Cherries: A Guide for Commercial Production is available through the U of S bookstore.
 Click HERE to order the book online.